-Thus, we now have effect sizes to accompany any sized 1-dimentaion or 2-dimentional contingency tables, that represent the sample’s χ2 relative to the maximally possible χ2, ranging from 0 to 1, that can be easily interpreted on the scale of a correlation coefficient.
+Thus, we now have effect sizes to accompany any sized 1-dimentional or 2-dimentional contingency tables, that represent the sample’s χ2 relative to the maximally possible χ2, ranging from 0 to 1, that can be easily interpreted on the scale of a correlation coefficient.

 Author Contributions: M.S.B. conceptualized and developed the Fei effect size and its implementation in effectsize, and drafted the paper; all authors contributed to both the writing of the paper and the conception of the software.
 All authors have read and agreed to the published version of the manuscript.